Quezon: Tayabas Uprising

-American colonial period and World War II
+American colonial era

 The Americans then came and annexed the Philippines.
 A civil government was established in the province on March 12, 1901, and Lucena was made the provincial capital.

-During the pacification of the archipelago by the Americans, insurrections were a commonplace in what was then Tayabas.
+During the pacification of the archipelago by the Americans, insurrections were commonplace in what was then Tayabas.
 Insurgents from neighboring provinces of Laguna and Batangas often use Tayabas as their base of operations as well as their source of supplies.
 An insurgent government, with connections to Gen. Malvar and Pedro Caballes was even said to be based in Infanta.
 This has led the American in charge, Brigadier-General J.F.
 Bell to decide to return to Tayabas with a larger contingent.
 Bell acknowledged the importance of the ports of Tayabas as sources of supplies to the insurrection such that he believed that closing all the ports in the province might convince the leaders of the resistance to surrender.

 In 1902, the district of El Principe was transferred from the jurisdiction of Nueva Ecija to Tayabas.
 In the same year, Marinduque became part of Tayabas province by virtue of Act 499 enacted by the Philippine Commission.
 However, by 1920, Act 2280 was passed by the Philippine Congress, reestablishing Marinduque as a separate province.
-The present areas of north Aurora were transferred from the authority of Nueva Vizcaya to Tayabas in 1905.
+The present areas of north Aurora which is part of the modern Dilasag and area of modern Casiguran were transferred from the authority of Nueva Vizcaya to Tayabas in 1905.
+In 1918, the area of modern Aurora north of Baler was transferred to the authority of Nueva Vizcaya, but returned to Tayabas in 1921 and in 1942, the entire present-day territory of Aurora was annexed from Tayabas to Nueva Ecija, the municipality of Infanta (including the present-day municipalities of General Nakar and Real) to Laguna and abolished the province of Marinduque and re-annexed its municipalities to Tayabas, and returned to Tayabas in 1945 and re-established Marindique as an independent province.

 Because of the distance between Tayabas and Bicol and the growing population, Tayabas came under the jurisdiction of the Diocese of Lipa in 1910.

+Japanese occupation

 Japanese occupation of the province during World War II began on December 23, 1941, when the Japanese Imperial Army landed in Atimonan.
 The General Headquarters of the Philippine Commonwealth Army and Philippine Constabulary was stationed in Tayabas from January 3, 1942, to June 30, 1946, are military operates against the Japanese Occupation.
 The occupation witnessed the brutal murders of prominent sons of Tayabas.
 April 4, 1945 was the day the province was liberated as the combined Filipino and American army forces reached Lucena.

-Post-war period
+Philippine independence

 Name change from Tayabas to Quezon

-After the war, on September 7, 1946, Republic Act No. 14 changed the name Tayabas to Quezon, in honor of Manuel L. Quezon, the Commonwealth president who hailed from Baler, which was one of the province's towns.
+After the war, on September 7, 1946, Republic Act No. 14 changed the name Tayabas to Quezon, in honor of Manuel L. Quezon, the Commonwealth president who hailed from Baler, which was one of the province's towns; he was elected governor of Tayabas in 1906 and assemblyman of the 1st district of Tayabas in 1907.